August 1st, 2006

 Bacon is tasty, to be sure, but it does seem suspiciously easy to make.
 I don’t think I’m courageous enough to try this, but I could see some of my meat-adept friends giving this a try (yes, this means you, Ru & Roger).

-2 Responses to “Making Your Own Bacon?”
+2 thoughts on “Making Your Own Bacon?

 Leave a Reply